dhasenan/FastString/README.md

 # FastString: strings in a hurry

 .NET's builtin strings are convenient.
-However, they are not designed with performnace in mind.
+However, they are not designed with performance in mind.

 FastString offers currently two methods for working with strings that can be significantly faster than .NET's: